 Psychodiagnostic Evaluations for ADHD

 Campus Health Service is now offering psychodiagnostic evaluations for ADHD.
 As of Spring 2020, CAPS offers brief psychodiagnostic evaluations to students with executive functioning concerns.
 There is a fee for evaluations at CAPS, which may be covered by your health insurance.
-Because this is a brand new service, evaluations will be limited in availability.
-Walk in during CAPS Triage Hours (Monday-Friday, 9am-4pm) or call to make an appointment to meet with a Triage Counselor to get started (CAPS Main: 520-621-3334, CAPS North: 520-626-3100).
+Meet with a triage counselor to get started.

 ADHD Services Offered at CAPS:

 CAPS has providers on staff who specialize in individual, couples, and group counseling for adults with ADHD.
 You can decide together with your Triage Counselor which are the best options for you.
 Check out the details about our Attention Management Program (AMP) to learn skills to manage the unique challenges of attending college with ADHD.
 To get started, complete a remote Triage Visit with one of our counselors.

 Attention Management Program (AMP)